octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 import NotificationBar from '../../src/components/docs/NotificationBar';

-The first step to create a Dapp is to deploy the smart contract onto a Tezos network, whether for testing or real-life use.
-There are several ways to do this, such as using the Tezos cli.
+The first step to creating a Dapp is to deploy a smart contract onto a Tezos network, whether for testing or real-life use.
+There are several ways to do this, like using the Tezos cli.

-However, during development, the smart contracts and the associated storage are very likely to change: new field, field removal, structure change.
+However, during development, the smart contracts and the associated storage are likely to change: new field, field removal, structure change.
 For each change, a new deployment must be done.

-Thus, the way the contract is deployed will have to change accordingly, especially for the initial storage.
-A minimal change in the storage definition can make the next deployment extremely tiresome with the Tezos cli.
+Thus, the way that the contract is deployed will change accordingly, especially the initial storage.
+A minimal change in the storage definition can make the next deployment extremely tiresome when using Tezos cli.

 *Truffle* solves this difficulty.
 This tool uses scripts to perform smart contract deployments: thanks to a cli and a few configuration files, they are easier and faster.

-In this chapter, we will deploy the Raffle smart contract, written in LIGO, onto a testnet, with _Truffle_.
+In this chapter, we will deploy the Raffle smart contract, written in LIGO, onto a testnet, with the use of _Truffle_.

 # About The *Truffle* Suite